gpmerola/Auto-dN-dS/README.md

 Ensure that all dependencies are installed correctly.
 Check log.txt for any error messages during the processing steps.
 Verify that the species name provided is acceptable as per Ensembl's list.

-## Contributing
-Contributions are welcome.
-Please submit a pull request or open an issue to discuss any changes or improvements.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.